Climate-Proofing SA Retirement Funds

 Asset owners and asset managers are strongly encouraged to join the Climate Action 100.

-Key climate-economy developments since our events
+Some key climate-economy developments since our events

 - The climate crisis is damaging the ability of the land to sustain humanity, with cascading risks becoming increasingly severe as global temperatures rise, according to a landmark UN report compiled by some of the world’s top scientists.
 (The Guardian, 8 August 2019)